joshua-m-connors/cyber-incident-mcmc-pymc/README.md

 Cyber Incident Estimation utilizing Markov Chain Monte Carlo (MCMC) simulation

 This code takes an initial (prior) estimate of the frequency of attacks against an organization.
-This range would be similar to Threat Event Frequency (TEF) in the Factor Analysis of Information Risk (FAIR) taxonomy.
+This range would be similar to Threat Event Frequency (TEF) in the Factor Analysis of Information Risk (FAIR) taxonomy, but likely a bit higher (analysts likely weed out or are unaware of many attacks that fail early on).

-Note: There is an option (lines 37 & 38) to enter actual observational data (i.e. if you know there were 2 successful incidents in the past year you can enter that in line 38).
+Note: There is an option (lines 270 & 271) to enter actual observational data (i.e. if you know there were 2 successful incidents in the past 3 year).

 It then simulates each attack as it progresses through the relevant MITRE ATT&CK tactics.
 Each tactic has an individually estimated range of control strength that gets applied.
 There is also logic that assumes that when an attacker fails with a tactic, they may retry and/or fallback and try a different path.
 However, as they fallback and try different techniques the chance of being discovered or blocked increases.

-The result is then an posterior projection of the number of successful attacks that will actually get through the entire attack process.
-These are then combined with estimates of loss aligned to FAIR loss categories to compute Annual Loss.
+The result is then an posterior projection of the number of successful attacks that will actually get through the entire attack process to full compromise.
+These are then combined with estimates of loss aligned to FAIR loss categories to compute Annualized Loss Expectancy (ALE).

 Running the code: